anttieskola/anttieskola/README.md

 - Model crafting?
 Nah, I’m no lab-coat genius.
 - I’m the app-slinger, hacking away via API (and cringing at “OpenAI-compatible”).

-Thanks if you read this far  🙏✨
+Thanks if you read this far  🙏✨ All is 100% true, AI just makes it sound so wild and good.